moondg/sweet/README.md

 ## How to use

-1. Put your data folder in `/data`.
+1. Put your data folder in `data`.
+Make it if not exists.
 For example:
 ```
 data
 ├── 25.04.15